PouyaSonej/Real_Time_Sign_Language_Detection/README.md

 # Real_Time_Sign_Language_Detection

-If you wanted to use NickNochNack's tutorial, make sure to install python 3.8.*.
+If you wanted to use NickNochNack's tutorial, make sure to install python 3.8.* or lower.

 Here is the code for making a virtual enviroment in conda:

 [https://github.com/nicknochnack/RealT...